CodeSeoul/event_member_management/CONTRIBUTING.md

 5. Run the frontend with `npm run dev`
 6. Check the frontend via [http://localhost:5173/docs](http://localhost:5173/).

+To stop the docker containers, make sure to run `npm run docker:down`

 ### Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a